AlexsLemonade/scpca-nf/internal-instructions.md

 The run log will be saved to `stub-run.log`.
 Optionally, you can also add the parameter `--outdir <name of local directory for output>` to ensure accurate contents in `checkpoints` and `results` directories.

+Please refer to our [`CONTRIBUTING.md`](CONTRIBUTING.md#stub-workflows) for more information on maintaining the stub workflow.

 ### Running `scpca-nf` for ScPCA Portal release